 - acknowledging the importance of entrepreneurship and service production

 - internationalization in research, development and student engagement.

 Turku – a modern European city with great possibilities

-- Turku area has 22.000 enterprises with a total of 130.000 jobs.
-Turku is one of the strongest education and know-how clusters in Northern Europe with six higher education institutions and 40.000 students.
+- Turku area has 22,000 enterprises with a total of 130,000 jobs.
+Turku is one of the strongest education and know-how clusters in Northern Europe with six higher education institutions and 40,000 students.

-The application period for the academic year 2020-21 ends on September 16, 2019.
+The application period for the academic year 2021-2022 closes on September 15, 2020.

 NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries can be delayed.
 Applicants are advised to contact TUAS well ahead of time to solicit an invitation letter for their application.

 |Turku University of Applied Sciences